Peacebuilders Camp Family FAQ

 For major challenges (language barriers, emotional/behavioral problems, disabilities, etc.), please call to discuss before you register so we can figure out if we can accommodate your child’s needs or not.
 For minor challenges (medical conditions, food allergies, etc.), please register and make a note in the registration forms about your concerns.

-Campers make a covenant together for how they want to behave toward one another during the week of camp.
+Campers discuss the concept of dignity as the basis of how they want to behave toward one another during the week of camp.
 Counselors provide guidance throughout the week and are able to keep a close eye on social dynamics due to the small size of the camp.
 Both counselors and campers work hard to create an environment in which every camper feels safe, welcome, and included.
 It has been our observation that many campers who’ve struggled socially in school find acceptance at camp.
 However, if there are problems, we will work together to solve them.

 The staff works hard to make sure all campers feel safe, included, and welcome.
 We value the experiences and perspectives of all campers, including those in the LGBTQ community.
 If you have specific concerns or questions, please contact us in advance to discuss.